iyreshot/Modlist/README.md

 # 📃 Requirements and Information

-1.  ❗ ❗**"LYRA" REQUIRES THE FULL PAID UPDATE TO SKYRIM ANNIVERSARY EDITION.
-IT IS NOT/WILL NOT BE MADE COMPATIBLE WITH THE NON PAID UPDATE OR OLDER VERSIONS**❗❗
+1.  **LYRA REQUIRES THE FULL PAID UPDATE TO SKYRIM ANNIVERSARY EDITION.
+IT IS NOT/WILL NOT BE MADE COMPATIBLE WITH THE NON PAID UPDATE OR OLDER VERSIONS**

 2.  **Lyra** only supports **English Steam** versions of Skyrim Anniversary Edition. **GOG and other Languages are not supported**.
 The specific version used is 1.5.97 with the creation club content from 1.6.1170.